tinymce/tinymce/modules/mcagar/docs/bdd.md

 - `assertContent(editor: Editor, expectedContent: string)`
   - Assert the content of the editor matches the expected content.
 The content is retrieved using `editor.getContent()`.
 - `assertRawContent(editor: Editor, expectedContent: string)`
   - Assert the raw content of the editor.
 This is the HTML directly pulled from the editor body using `editor.getBody().innerHTML`.
+This can be useful to assert content that only appears while editing, such as bogus br elements.
 - `assertContentPresence(editor: Editor, expected: Record<string, number>)`
   - Assert the presence of content in the editor.
 This takes an object containing a key-value pair where the key is a CSS selector, and the value is the number of times a match should be found for that selector.
 - `assertContentStructure(editor: Editor, expected: StructAssert)`